margaretmf/margaretmf.github.io/painting.md

-# I paint what I capture and see.
+# I explore painting what I capture and see.
+Check out the paintings I feel good about below.